-Make J-turn to an Object Drill
+1. Make J-turn to an Object Drill

 After moving in a straight line, have the athlete practice a J-turn toward a person.
 (This is important, because a person can change position!)
 It is often necessary to give advice in these moments.
-Remind the athlete to look and also point at the person toward whom he or she is moving.
+Remind the athlete to look and also point at the person toward whom they are moving.
 Later the athlete can make the J-turn toward a cone or other object.

-J-turns on Command Drill
+2. J-turns on Command Drill